-Never Do Nothing - Do the basic things well - It can happen here'
+'Never Do Nothing - Do the basic things well - It can happen here'

-- All staff have a responsibility to respond to disclosures by children or other concerns and pass these concerns on to the DSL immediately as outlined in (Appendix A). - Staff do not need 'proof' of abuse and should not 'investigate' concerns. - This information must be recorded on the 'Record of Concern Form'.
+All staff have a responsibility to respond to disclosures by children or other concerns and pass these concerns on to the DSL immediately as outlined in (Appendix A).

+- Staff do not need 'proof' of abuse and should not 'investigate' concerns. - This information must be recorded on the 'Record of Concern Form'.
 (Appendix B). - Concerns relating to marks or injuries must also be recorded on a 'Body Map' which should be attached to the 'Record of Concern Form'.
-(Appendix C)

-- If using a body map injuries or marks must be described, in addition to locating on the body map. - Photographs must not be taken of any marks or injuries.
+(Appendix C) - If using a body map injuries or marks must be described, in addition to locating on the body map. - Photographs must not be taken of any marks or injuries.

-Staff are issued with a 'Safeguarding in Education CP procedures - Staff Reference Guide ERSCB' and regularly reminded to maintain an 'It could happen here' attitude and not to:
+Staff are issued with the School CP procedures 2018 and regularly reminded to maintain an 'It could happen here' attitude and not to: